 Fee Courtesy The following statements describe the privilege of fee courtesy extended to full-time or retired University faculty and staff by the trustees.
-For a full policy statement, please refer to personnel policy No. 18, revised January 1985, available in the personnel office of each campus.
+For a full policy statement, please refer to personnel policy No. 18, revised January 1987, available in the personnel office of each campus.

-Fees for a full-time employee (100% F.T.E.) who is appointed within the first week of a semester or summer sessions and enrolled in 1-6 credit hours will be assessed at one-half the resident credit hour rate at the campus where the employee enrolls, for the actual number of hours taken.
-Fees for more than 6 credit hours in a semester or summer sessions will be assessed at full resident rate on that campus.
+Fees for a full-time employee (100 percent F.T.E.) who is appointed within the first week of a semester or summer sessions and enrolled in 1-6 credit hours will be assessed at one-half the resident credit hour rate at the campus where the employee enrolls, for the actual number of hours taken.
+Fees for 1-3 credit hours per semester or summer sessions (the latter count as one semester) are refundable at the end of the semester provided the credit hours are completed with grades of C or higher, R, P, or S. Fees for more than 6 credit hours in a semester or summer sessions will be assessed at full resident rate on that campus.

-The spouse of a full-time (100% F.T.E.) employee appointed within the first week of a semester or summer sessions will be entitled to a fee courtesy consisting of one-half of the resident undergraduate fee rate at the campus where the spouse enrolls for each credit hour up to the maximum of 3 credit hours per semester or summer sessions.
+The spouse of a full-time (100 percent F.T.E.) employee appointed within the first week of a semester or summer sessions will be entitled to a fee courtesy consisting of onehalf of the resident undergraduate fee rate at the campus where the spouse enrolls for each credit hour up to the maximum of 3 credit hours per semester or summer sessions.
 This credit will be applied against the full fees of the student at the appropriate resident or nonresident rate.